Watch 600+ videos on our YouTube channel!

 Solar Plexus Chakra and the Goddess Lakshmi

-Heart Chakra Musical Sounds
+Heart Chakra Instruments

 The heart chakra is often associated with the string instruments (violin, cello).
 The string instruments are capable of imitating the human voice or even extending the human voice.
 As the seat of love, the heart chakra is highly expressive, as are these instruments.
 The importance of this connection is indicated is the idiom “playing on my heart strings.”